 Meet the modern Tunnel Boring Machines used for London’s massive Crossrail project

 Humans have been boring tunnels for thousands of years.
 Whilst once we hewed tunnels from massive rock faces with chisels and hammers; over the centuries our methods have evolved.
+As our cities grow so does our need to create new infrastructure within them.
+Tunnels are seen by many as the perfect solution to that problem.

 Today tunnels are bored with “moles” – Tunnel Boring Machines (TBM) – which allow us to dig deeper and farther than we ever before.